-Join us online or on social media!
+Join us online and on social media!
 These are the campaigns and current events where your voice as an educator or classified employee can make a difference.

 Serving on a union committee is a great way to share your expertise and further your profession.
 The standing committees of the CFT work on areas of interest to educators, ranging from special education to labor education.
-If you wish to be involved in union committee work, please contact your local union leaders to be nominated.
+The committees meet several times a year, usually on Saturdays, and the CFT covers the cost of travel expenses.

 COPE stands for “Committee on Political Education” and represents the political action arm of the CFT.
 The purpose of COPE is to engage in political education, to facilitate member-to-member communications about political issues and elections, and to endorse political candidates and make contributions to candidate campaigns.
 Many local unions also have their own COPE committees.

 Topnotch CFT organizers provide strategic support to local unions, which is essential to achieving success in our bargaining and issue campaigns.
 As part of the California Organizing Project, staff organizers help locals achieve their organizational goals by employing numerous techniques to reach union members — from traditional one-on-one outreach to digital tools such as texting.